DCAN-Labs/hbcd-docs/docs/datacuration/phenotypes.md

 # Phenotype BIDS Data
-The `phenotype/` folder includes instrument data, visit data, biosample, and demographics information for all participants, each of which includes a `tsv` data file and associated `json` file with explanation of the data fields.
+The data provided within the `phenotype/` folder contains tabulated data, including demographic, toxicology, and behavior.
+It also includes data associated with magnetic resonance imaging (MRI), spectroscopy (MRS), electroencephalography (EEG), and motion/accelerometry data (from [wearable sensor](../measures/sensors.md) recordings for leg motion).
+See the full list of included instruments and measures in the [Data Measures](../measures/index.md#data-measure-release-notes) overview of the Release Notes.

+Tabulated data is provided in both `.tsv` and `.parquet` formats and contain information for all participants.
+The `.parquet` files are a columnar storage format that is optimized for performance and efficiency, while the `.tsv` files are tab-separated values files that can be easily opened in spreadsheet software or text editors.
+Each set of files is additionally accompanied by a `.json` file that describes the structure of the data, including the names and types of each column, as well as any additional metadata.

 <pre class="folder-tree">
 bids/